-While there are many reasons Downtown Grand has been our “go-to” Fremont Street casino for some time, it pretty much boils down to value, location, and relative quiet.
+While there are many reasons Downtown Grand has been my “go-to” Fremont Street casino for some time, it pretty much boils down to value, location, and relative quiet.

 As I’ve mentioned before when reviewing Downtown Grand’s Premium Room, checking in is painless when compared to mega-resorts on the Strip.

 The line was short, and the process was quick.
 I also received a printout with helpful information about the property including amenity hours, parking info, and even coupons to use across the casino.

 Within 5 minutes, I was armed with a room key.

 Inside Downtown Grand’s Superior Room

 My first impressions of the hotel hallway were somewhat dicey.

 I was amazed by the number of black scuff marks that were left on the walls, doors, etc. They were seemingly everywhere.
 While design elements like massive numbers on room doors, carpet, and artwork were a win, cleanliness was not.